liusdpc/lotus-v1.12.0/documentation/en/cli-lotus-miner.md

-   expired            Get or cleanup expired sectors renew              Renew expiring sectors while not exceeding each sector's max life extend             Extend sector expiration terminate          Terminate sector on-chain then remove (WARNING: This means losing power and collateral for the removed sector) remove             Forcefully remove a sector (WARNING: This means losing power and collateral for the removed sector (use 'terminate' for lower penalty)) mark-for-upgrade   Mark a committed capacity sector for replacement by a sector with deals
+   expired            Get or cleanup expired sectors renew              Renew expiring sectors while not exceeding each sector's max life extend             Extend sector expiration mypledge           store random data in a sector for all AddPieceMax mypledgeonce       store random data in a sector for once AddPieceMax terminate          Terminate sector on-chain then remove (WARNING: This means losing power and collateral for the removed sector) remove             Forcefully remove a sector (WARNING: This means losing power and collateral for the removed sector (use 'terminate' for lower penalty)) mark-for-upgrade   Mark a committed capacity sector for replacement by a sector with deals